nochiel/giveBTC/README.md

 ## Gordian Principles

-` giveBTC` is a reference implementation meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
+` giveBTC` is a research project (and potential reference implementation of a donation app or tools to install and use a viable donation app) meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
 This includes:

 * **Independence.** `how does it demonstrate independence`
 * **Privacy.** `how does it demonstrate privacy`